wwarthen/RomWBW/Source/Doc/Applications.md

 The `FAT` application determines whether you are referring to a CP/M filesystem or a FAT filesystem based on the way you specify the file or path.
-If the file or path is prefixed with a number (n:), then it is assumed this is a FAT filesystem reference and is refering to the FAT filesystem on RomWBW disk unit 'n'.
+If the file or path is prefixed with a number (n:), then it is assumed this is a FAT filesystem reference and is referring to the FAT filesystem on RomWBW disk unit 'n'.
 Otherwise, the file specification is assumed to be a normal CP/M file specification.